TinyCrocodile/Coursedrawer/README.md

 ***CourseDrawer***
 =================
+This tool is no longer continued, I move to the Courseplay Editor Project and will give you the link here, when ready.
+In the mean time, until we have new one ready, you can still use this Editor but i will not give support.

 External tool to draw and edit Courseplay courses directly to the XML File

-Note: Using this tool for FS19 CP 6 Courses is not recommended as you risk of loosing some Data.
-I am currently working on a update for CP6 and will publish here as soon as it is ready.

-CourseDrawer is an application that has been updated and prepared for working with the new version of CoursePlay 5.0 (FS2017, LS17)
+CourseDrawer is an application that has been updated and prepared for working with the new version of CoursePlay 5.0 and 6.0 (FS17, FS19) but there is no guarantee, that everything works.
+All Options are editable but you should not mess around with some internal values unless you know, what you ar doing.
+Make shure you have backups of your Courses.

 Courses are now saved by courseplay in individual files.
 In order to load the courses you still need to load courseManager.xml which you can find here:
 + Goldcrest Valley Map: %USERPROFILE%\Documents\my games\FarmingSimulator2017\CoursePlay_Courses\Map**01**\courseManager.xml